Evolution of binaries containing a hot subdwarf and a white dwarf to double white dwarfs, and double detonation supernovae with hypervelocity runaway stars: Conclusion

 \section{Conclusion}

 We simulated a grid of binary models containing a hot subdwarf and a WD.
 Both the hot subdwarf and WD were simultaneously evolved using MESA, incorporating their binary evolution and stable mass transfer via Roche-lobe overflow.
 Our orbital period spans a wide period range ($36\, \text{minutes} \lesssim P_{\text{orb}} \lesssim 7.2\,\text{hours}$) to accommodate interacting and non-interacting systems.
-For shorter orbital periods, the binary components come into contact before the hot subdwarf becomes a WD (see Sec.~\ref{Effect of donor on the mass transfer rate} for more details).
+For shorter orbital periods, the binary components come into contact before the hot subdwarf becomes a WD (see Sect.~\ref{Effect of donor on the mass transfer rate} for more details).
 We identify several phases of mass transfer, including mass transfer during the core He burning phase, the shell He burning phase, and late thermal pulses.
 The initial parameter space for systems that end up as double detonation supernovae, He novae, and double white dwarfs are shown in Fig.~\ref{fig:grid_analysis}.
 In systems where the WD explodes, the runaway velocities of the donor can reach up to $\sim\mathrm{1018\,kms^{-1}}$.
 Fig.~\ref{fig:v_orb} shows the calculated orbital velocities of donor stars as a function of the hot subdwarf mass.
 Systems with larger orbital periods tend to evolve into double white dwarfs.
 We present the most important conclusions here. \begin{enumerate} \item We present the most up-to-date dense grid of MESA models for hot subdwarf + WD binaries that lead to the formation of double detonation supernovae, He novae, or double white dwarfs.
 Fig.~\ref{fig:grid_analysis} shows the mapping of these outcomes across initial parameter space. \item We find that the systems initiate mass transfer during core He burning, shell He burning, and thermally pulsing phase of the donor.
 In addition, there is also a non-negligible fraction of systems that undergo two phases of mass transfer, which leads to He ignition on the accretor.
 These systems begin mass transfer during the core He burning phase and later ignite the He shell of the accretor when the mass transfer rate increases during the shell-burning phase of the donor.
-See Sec.~\ref{sec:0.7Msun} for more details. \item In addition to the runaway velocities of hot subdwarfs, we also estimate the runaway velocities of proto-WDs with a C/O core, which tend to have a higher runaway velocities compared to that of a hot subdwarf of similar mass.
+See Sect.~\ref{Effect of donor on the mass transfer rate} for more details. \item In addition to the runaway velocities of hot subdwarfs, we also estimate the runaway velocities of proto-WDs, which tend to have a higher runaway velocities than that of a hot subdwarf of similar mass.
 For more details, see Fig.~\ref{fig:v_orb}. \item We estimated the He shell masses at the time of He ignition for the systems that undergo double detonation supernova (see Fig.~\ref{fig:Explosion_Heshell}).
 The minimum mass required for He detonation in our models is $\sim0.05\,\mathrm{M_{\odot}}$.
-In most of the cases, the ignition point is found to be above the base of the He layer. \item Double white dwarf resulting from this hot subdwarf + WD binaries have thicker He shells compared to if the WDs had formed from single stars (see Fig.~\ref{fig:DWDHEshell}).
+The white dwarf initially contains only $\sim 2 \times 10^{-3}\,\mathrm{M_{\odot}}$ of He, so the majority of the He must be accreted.
+In most cases, the ignition point is found to be above the base of the He layer. \item Double white dwarf resulting from this hot subdwarf + WD binaries have thicker He shells compared to if the WDs had formed from single stars (see Fig.~\ref{fig:DWDHEshell}).
 This may affect the outcomes of double white dwarf mergers, and so Type Ia supernovae.
 The WD with the most massive He shell in our double white dwarf systems is a $\sim0.88\,\mathrm{M_{\odot}}$ WD containing a $\sim0.18\,\mathrm{M_{\odot}}$ He shell.
-For more details, see Sec.~\ref{subsec:DWD with massive He shell}.
+For more details, see Sect.~\ref{subsec:DWD with massive He shell}.